-First of all there’s just something about communications that’s harder than it should be.
-Of all the skills we develop as leaders and professionals, communicating are one that we’ve been practicing since birth.
+First of all, there’s just something about communications that’s harder than it should be.
+Of all the skills we develop as leaders and professionals, communicating is one that we’ve been practicing since birth.
 And yet it often gets in our way, causes stress, and leaves us at a loss.
-I found extremely useful advices from Guy Farmer blog.
+I found extremely useful advicefrom Guy Farmer blog.
 We too frequently miscommunicate, obfuscate the point, cause an unintended reaction, or avoid a messy discussion altogether.

 As kids, we played the game of telephone and thought it was funny to hear how the original message changed as it was passed along from one person to another.
 In business, no one laughs when communication fails, and projects and teams fall apart as a result.
 Direct and clear communication is the key to success.

 It’s much easier to understand what other people are saying when you’re not talking, thinking of the next thing you’re going to say or how you’re going to defend yourself.
 It’s very difficult to accurately grasp what other people are saying if you’re talking at the same time they are.

 Most common mistakes ever

 We make assumptions.
 This is a big mistake that we are all guilty of at times.
 We assume we know the way someone else thinks or feels, and therefore, we don’t bother to fully explain or to ask questions to find out their opinion.
 We end up jumping to conclusions that can result in miscommunication, hurt feelings, and distrust.
 I have witnessed this contribute to lost sales and relationships.

 We don’t listen.
 Listening is paramount for good communication.
 If we are talking just to hear ourselves talk, that’s a monologue not a conversation.
 Active listening requires a focused effort to hear what the other person is saying and perhaps what they are not saying.